YinmanZhong/YinmanZhong.github.io/README.md

 # 🌟 About Me

 Hi there!
-I am a Ph.D. candidate in Public Administration at North Carolina State University, expected to graduate in 2025.
+My name is Yinman Zhong, and I am a Ph.D. candidate in Public Administration at North Carolina State University, expected to graduate in 2025.
 My work focuses on addressing pressing challenges in public health and policy, with a particular interest in improving health equity through effective nonprofit management and policy interventions.

 ---